by Maren Madalyn, contributing writer

 The power of family engagement programs

-Engaging families — perhaps the most crucial role models in a child’s life — means so much more than a parent-teacher conference, the occasional parking lot conversation, or a scheduled school event.
-It’s about building a reciprocal relationship between school and home that fosters belonging and trust.
-It’s about creating an alliance of resources and experts all working together to enable children to thrive in their learning and development.
+In this interaction with John’s mom, I realized that engaging families — perhaps the most crucial role models in a child’s life — means so much more than a parent-teacher conference, the occasional parking lot conversation, or a scheduled school event.
+It’s about building a reciprocal relationship between school and home that fosters belonging and trust, ultimately promoting academic success.
+It’s about creating an alliance of resources and experts all working together to enhance children’s learning.

 Six guidelines for effective family engagement programs

 We at ParentPowered have collaborated with hundreds of organizations to strengthen their relationships with their community through our suite of family engagement curricula.
 And we know that there is no one-size-fits-all approach to building strong family and community engagement.
-Through our experiences, we have seen what it takes to implement the six key guidelines to build family engagement program offerings that contribute to their success.
+Through our experiences from early childhood education up through high school, we have seen what it takes to implement the six key guidelines to build family engagement program offerings that contribute to their success.

 1. Design programming with equity in mind